AdrianKazi/rnn-implementation-and-memory-ablation/README.md

 ### Outcome

-For random data:
+For randomly generated data, each time step is independent from the previous one:

+$$
+p(x_t \mid x_{t-1}) = p(x_t)
+$$

+This means the past carries no information about the future.
+There is nothing to memorize.

-- Adding a latent state does not improve behavior
+In this case, adding a latent state does not help.
+Using

+$$
+z = \text{cat}(x_t, y_{t-1})
+$$

+or simply

+$$
+z = x_t
+$$

-- The recurrent pathway receives no meaningful temporal signal
+leads to nearly identical behavior, because the latent vector has no meaningful structure to store.
+The recurrent pathway receives no informative gradient signal and therefore does not encode meaningful temporal structure.
-- The model naturally exhibits similar dynamics with or without memory

-This is not a model failure — it is a direct consequence of the data having no temporal structure.
+This is not a model failure.
+It is a direct consequence of the data having no temporal structure.

 | ![](plots/FIGURE%201-%20Latent%20state%20evolution%20on%20random%20data%20(with%20memory).png) | ![](plots/FIGURE%202-%20Latent%20state%20evolution%20on%20random%20data%20(no%20memory).png) |
 |---|---|